 On those “Tsk” days, you can lock them in a dark room with a TV and remote and tell them to get on with it.
 And on those “Yay!” days you can cuddle up with them on the sofa and bond over a glowing rectangle filled with a minimum of 1920×1200 pixels.

-Anyway, here’s our pick of films and TV shows for your darling little genetic mutations.
+Whatever the type of day, here’s our pick of the best Netflix kids films and TV shows for your darling little genetic mutations.

 The number of TV shows which will keep your little one happy while also entertaining you are few and far between – so let’s all give thanks for the wonder that is Ben & Holly’s Little Kingdom.